DevExpress/devextreme-documentation/concepts/05 UI Components/Form/20 Change Options at Runtime/10 Item Options.md

     });

 To change several properties at a time, pass an object to the [itemOption(id, options)](/api-reference/10%20UI%20Widgets/dxForm/3%20Methods/itemOption(id_options).md '/Documentation/ApiReference/UI_Components/dxForm/Methods/#itemOptionid_options') method.
-Being called with the *field* parameter only, this method returns the current configuration of the specified form item.
+When you call it with the *field* parameter only, this method returns the current configuration of the specified form item.

     <!--JavaScript-->
     $(function() {